checkly/checkly-go-sdk/CONTRIBUTING.md

 ## Release Process
 The release process is automatically handled with [goreleaser](https://goreleaser.com/) and GitHub `release` action.
-To trigger a new release you need to create a new git tag, using [SemVer](https://semver.org) pattenr and then push it to the `main` branch.
+To trigger a new release you need to create a new git tag, using [SemVer](https://semver.org) pattern and then push it to the `main` branch.

-Remember to create releases candidates releases and spend some time testing in production before publishin a final version.
+Remember to create releases candidates releases and spend some time testing in production before publishing a final version.
 You can also tag the release as "Pre-Release" on GitHub until you consider it mature enough.